Levi Rigters

 Levi Rigters (born July 12, 1995) is a Dutch kickboxer currently signed with Glory, where he competes in the heavyweight division.
 He is a former Enfusion Heavyweight Champion and 2020 Glory 76 Heavyweight Tournament winner.

-He is ranked as the tenth best heavyweight by Combat Press as of September 2022, and seventh best by Beyond Kick as of October 2022.
+He is ranked as the tenth best heavyweight by Combat Press as of September 2022, and seventh best by Beyond Kickboxing as of October 2022.

 Kickboxing career

 Enfusion

 Rigters made his promotional debut with Enfusion in 2017 against Serkan Ozcaglayan.
 Rigters won the fight by a unanimous decision.
 During WFL: Manhoef vs. Bonjasky he fought Redouan Cairo.
 Rigters won the fight by a first round TKO.
 During Enfusion 63 Rigters defeated Bruno Susano by a second round TKO.

 Rigters faced Martin Pacas for the Enfusion Super Heavyweight championship at Enfusion 73 on October 27, 2018.
 Rigters won the title by a unanimous decision.

 Rigters continued his undefeated streak with non-title wins over Mihajlo Kecojevic at Enfusion 86, on June 28, 2019, and Dexter Suisse at Enfusion 88 on October 5, 2019.

 Rigters made his first heavyweight title defense against Nidal Bchiri at Enfusion 79 on February 23, 2020.
 He won the fight by a unanimous decision.

 Levi Rigters then entered the 2019 Abu Dhabi World Grand Prix, held at Enfusion 92 on December 6, 2019.
 He beat Giannis Stoforidis by unanimous decision in the tournament semifinals, and in the finals he defeated Martin Pacas by unanimous decision as well.